-Lee Kim Erickson, M.D., is Senior Vice President and Chief Quality Officer at Burlington-based Wellforce.
+Lee Kim Erickson, M.D., is Senior Vice President and Chief Quality Officer at Burlington-based Wellforce (now Tufts Medicine).
 Before coming to Wellforce in 2021, Dr. Erickson was Deputy Physician-in-Chief for Clinical Operations at Memorial Sloan Kettering Cancer Center in New York City.
 She has more than 20 years of experience using Lean methodology for process improvement and holds a Master Black Belt in Lean Six Sigma.
 Dr. Erickson has also been a teacher for more than 20 years, serving as faculty in family medicine/primary care in the Allegheny Health Network and University of Pennsylvania Health System and providing clinical teams with the skills and tools needed for problem solving and best clinical practice.

 The Betsy Lehman Center: With COVID exerting more pressure than ever on clinicians and health systems in general, can you suggest ways to maintain a focus on patient safety during times of crisis?

 Dr. Erickson: Yes, everyone is tired, and compassion fatigue is palpable.
 We all worry about patient safety in this context.
 I try to help clinicians focus on safety by reframing the story around the patient and encouraging them to tap into why they went into health care in the first place.

 Patient safety and quality are more about operational issues than clinical problems.
 For the most part, our clinicians know what’s right for each patient.
 They know what to do.
 The problem is we've made it almost impossible for them to do it by over burdening them with tasks that add no value to the interaction between the clinician and the patient.
 We make it hard for them to do the right thing.
 People in health care are geniuses when it comes to workarounds, and it's sad that we've forced them into that position because they face so many barriers.